 This is a true account of a day dealing with a large international company.
-It could have been any that operate without any care for their customers.
+It could have been any that operate without any care for their customers or customer service.
 Their competition is no better.

 The office was recently remodelled.
 Instead of standing in line you went to a machine and selected what you wanted to do by pressing a button.
 A slip of paper appeared with a number on it.
 When the machine called your number over the loudspeaker you went to the appropriate window to conduct your business.

 They had very comfortable sofas for the customers to sit and wait.
 So far this was very acceptable as I was tired after a long day.

 A man entered just ahead of me and got a number before me: let’s say F242.